subhrajyotidasgupta/DevanagariHTR/README.md

   <img width="450" height="300" src="./img/model.png">
 </p>

 The model was trained with the `EarlyStopping` callback and it was observed that the accuracy on the validation dataset stagnates after 5 epochs where it stops further training to avoid overfitting.
-The outcomes and the code can be seen in the `devanagri_cnn.ipynb` file.
+The outcomes and the code can be seen in the `1.nn_classification/devanagri_cnn.ipynb` file.

 The result of the predicted output is as follows:
 <p align="center">